American Heart Association Training Center

 Acquiring CPR training in Newark, DE, is easier than you might think, and it can make a real difference in your life and the lives of others.
 Whether you want to feel confident helping at home, meet workplace requirements, or volunteer in your community, local programs provide hands-on learning and flexible schedules to fit your needs.
 By taking a class, you gain the skills to act quickly during emergencies, understand how to use lifesaving tools, and know when to step in to help.
 CPR training gives you peace of mind, builds confidence, and connects you to a community of people ready to respond.

 At Bayside CPR, learning CPR is simple, practical, and empowering.
-Our flexible training combines a short online course with a quick 30-minute hands-on session, letting you earn your AHA-standard certification and receive your card the same day.
+Our flexible training combines a short online course with a quick 30-minute hands-on session, letting you complete your AHA course assessment and receive your AHA course completion card the same day.

 This entry was posted in CPR.
 Bookmark the permalink.